Fast Hole EDM

 Thermal processes such as EDM, Laser, Material Joining, etc. have stringent requirements for such things as recast layer, heat affected zones, microcrack limits, etc.

-In 1985, Hi-Tek realized the need to have fully approved in-house Met Lab resources and established that capability.
+In 1985, Hi-Tek realized the need to have an in-house Met Lab resource.
 Since then the equipment has been continually updated to stay on the leading edge of the process.
-Hi-Tek maintains Met Lab approvals from all our customers as required.
+Hi-Tek maintains appropriate Met Lab approvals from all our customers as required.

 Fast Hole EDM Produces High Accuracy for Specialized Applications